 Which is…

-If you’re looking to purchase a life insurance policy to protect your two teenage children, does it make sense to purchase a policy that would continue till they’re in their early 30s or 40s?
-Will your two dependent children still be relying on you financially at this point?
-If not, perhaps you might be able to save a few bucks by purchasing a ten year or 15-year term life insurance policy instead of at 25 or 30 years?
+For example ,if you want to purchase a life insurance policy to protect your two teenage children, does it make sense to buy one that would continue until they’re in their early 30s or 40s?
+Will your two dependent children still rely on you financially now?
+If not, perhaps you could save a few bucks by purchasing a ten-year or 15-year term life insurance policy instead of 25 or 30 years?

 The same could be said…